-So how do you calibrate things so that the mind and body work together?
+So how do you calibrate things to have the mind and the body work together and support each other?

 Once you get a feel of how to align nature of the mind and body, be creative in your cultivation.
 Seek out practices that understand and cultivate this alignment and relationship (there are many… both ancient and contemporary).

 The goal is to have the mind and body work together and build a trusting and supportive relationship with each other.
-This lends itself to a peaceful and thriving internal environment/state.
+Both have a deep capacity to process information.
+When both are working together and supporting each other, new perspectives, insights, and capacities become available to you.
+This also lends itself to a peaceful and thriving internal environment/state.
 Remember, the body needs repetition so take your time and cultivate this alignment as frequently as possible.

 Enjoy your cultivation and all that you do.